sedlar/work-log-synchronizer/README.md

 This will:
 - Prompt for your Clockify API key
+- Prompt for your BambooHR OAuth Client ID and Client Secret
-- Prompt for your BambooHR API key and subdomain
+- Prompt for your BambooHR subdomain
+- Open your browser for BambooHR OAuth authorization
 - Test the connections
-- Save credentials to `~/.work-log-sync/tokens.json`
+- Save credentials to `~/.work-log-sync/state.json` and `~/.work-log-sync/tokens.json`

+**Note:** The OAuth flow will open your default browser for authorization.
+If you're running remotely, ensure you can access the authorization URL or use the local callback mechanism.

 ### 2. Sync Work Logs